Node Setup

 Extract build file.

-Now run ./ggezchaind -h
+Now run ./ggezchaind -h to check it.

 Configure ggezchaid